Elham Asghari: 2013

 Shahrnaz Vernoos, adviser for women's affairs in the federation, said on a family website: "There was no representative [of the federation] and it is unclear if she really swam 18 kilometres, female free swimming is contrary to the rules of the ministry of sports and youth, for three years there has been no competition."

 Reza Habibi, a member of the federation's technical committee, said: "There are no records recognised in free water swimming, what she has done is a personal act without coordinating with the federation and the ministry."
 He also added that the international federation only acknowledges swims of "5, 10, 15 and 25 kilometres."

+Guinness world records set

+She has surpassed records previously owned by male competitors, accomplishing the fastest 10 km swim (one arm) in open water within 4 hours and 58 minutes.
+Additionally, she established a new benchmark by swimming the farthest distance while wearing handcuffs, achieving this remarkable feat twice and currently securing the record in this particular category.
+Her most recent accomplishment is setting the record for the fastest 5 km swim while pulling a canoe/kayak, completing it in an impressive time of 1 hour, 58 minutes, and 40 seconds.

 Support

 Asghari posted a video of herself online with the help of her manager, Farvartish Rezvaniyeh, who decided to help her to publish her plight.
 When Rezvaniyeh heard about Asghari's case on Facebook he contacted her and made her make the video.
 Asghari gained the support of thousands of fans on Facebook and tributes poured as more people became aware of the case.
 In her video Asghari promises that women will not have to wear such dampening swimsuits.